aiidateam/aiida-common-workflows/docs/source/workflows/composite/dc.rst

   This input name-space is dedicated to the specifications of the common relax inputs.
   A full list of the allowed inputs are described in the :ref:`dedicated section <relax-inputs>`.
   Only the ``structure`` input is not allowed in the ``generator_inputs``, since it is selected by the workflow.
-  Also, the only ``relax_types`` accepted is ``none``.
+  Also, the only ``relax_type`` accepted is ``none``.

 * ``sub_process``.
   (Type: a Python dictionary).
-  This input name-space hosts code-dependent inputs that can be used to override inputs generated through the ``generator_inputs``.
+  This input namespace hosts code-dependent inputs that can be used to override inputs that are automatically generated by the input generator based on the ``generator_inputs``.
-  The specified keys must be accepted input port of the corresponding ``sub_process_class`` workflow.
+  The specified keys must be valid input ports of the corresponding ``sub_process_class`` workflow.

 .. note::
   The single-point calculations at the various distances are not all performed in parallel.
   The energy at the first distance listed in ``distances`` is calculated first.
   Then all the other calculations are run in parallel using the first calculation as :ref:`reference_workchain input <relax-ref-wc>`.
-  This ensures to have comparable energies among the various distances.
+  This ensures that the energies computed for the various single-point calculations can be compared in a meaningful sense.